BIMSBbioinfo/pigx/README.md

 # Install

-Pre-built binaries for PiGx are (soon) available through GNU Guix, the functional package manager for reproducible, user-controlled software management.
+Pre-built binaries for PiGx are available through GNU Guix, the functional package manager for reproducible, user-controlled software management.
 Install the complete pipeline bundle with the following
 command:

 ```sh
 guix package -i pigx